We're an affiliate

 The mechanic will use a machine with an airtight seal with a vacuum to extract the excess coolant from the system.
 No coolant should be allowed to leak out.
 This product is a compressed gas in liquid form that’s dangerous when not handled properly.
 You can’t possibly do this on your own.

 The mechanic will hook up one end to the low-pressure port and another hose to the high-pressure port.
 Based on the pressure reading, they have a gauge that will measure how much refrigerant is in your AC system.

 When the hoses are accurately connected, the machine is turned on and will be operating until the amount of refrigerant in the AC system is enough.

 How much would it cost?

 Also read: Does Your Car AC Use Gas?

 When the mechanic bleeds the AC system of excess coolant, expect approximately the same bill as what they would charge you to refill the system.
 But maybe, it’s a bit cheaper because you don’t have to pay for new coolant, just for the labor and for the equipment that the shop is using.

 Expect somewhere between $150 to $250 for the car AC discharge job.

-This also depends on the reputation of the shop you’re taking your vehicle to, your car make, model and year of purchase.
+This also depends on the shop’s reputation you’re taking your vehicle to, your car makes, model, and year of purchase.

 The bottom line is, let the jobs of both discharging and the input of coolant of your car AC be taken over by the professionals.
-There’s no other way towards accomplishing it.
+There’s no other way to accomplish it.